How long do users stay on your website before clicking away?

 What does that mean?

-It means that your if your site isn’t working for any reason, it will negatively affect the expectations of your user.
+It means that if your site isn’t working for any reason, it will negatively affect the expectations of your visitors.

 So that penny you pinched on a cheap server that’s down all the time is actually affecting your bounce rates.

-It also means that elements like broken links or mobile responsiveness are playing a part in how someone experiences your website.
+It also means that elements like broken links or lack of mobile responsiveness are playing a part in how someone experiences your website.

 A dead link on your site can be a momentum killer when you’re trying to convert a visitor into a lead.